jaegertracing/spark-dependencies/README.md

 ## Usage
 By default, this job parses all traces since midnight UTC.
-You can parse traces for a different day via an argument in YYYY-mm-dd format, like 2016-07-16.
+You can parse traces for a different day via an argument in YYYY-mm-dd format, like 2016-07-16 or specify the date via an env property.

 ```bash
 # ex to run the job to process yesterday's traces on OS/X